Assistant Coach, Nebraska (2012-present)

 Hooper (8.8 rpg) and Cady (7.9 rpg) both ranked among the top six rebounders in the Big Ten in 2012-13, helping Nebraska develop into one of the conference's top teams on the glass.
 In Big Ten play, the Huskers led the league in total rebounds (39.9 rpg), while leading the conference with 27.8 defensive boards per game.
 The Huskers were No. 2 in the Big Ten with their .701 defensive rebound percentage.

 Gray-Miller also played a lead role in Nebraska landing Michigan high school all-stater Allie Havers for the 2013-14 campaign.
-Havers, a 6-5 forward/center from Paw Paw, Mich., was a finalist for Miss Basketball and Miss Volleyball honors in Michigan as a senior and is a returning first-team all-stater as a shortstop/pitcher in softball.
+Havers, a 6-5 forward/center from Paw Paw, Mich., was a finalist for Miss Basketball and Miss Volleyball honors in Michigan as a senior and a two-time first-team all-stater as a shortstop/pitcher in softball.
 As a senior, Havers averaged 19.3 points, 11.4 rebounds, 3.3 blocks, 2.3 steals and 1.5 assists in 2012-13.
 In her career at Mattawan High School, Havers amassed 1,561 points, 1,015 rebounds and a school-record 348 blocks to go along with 174 steals in 94 games.

 "We're really excited that Shimmy decided to join our Nebraska coaching staff," Nebraska Coach Connie Yori said.
 "We're confident her experience as a head coach and her previous work at other BCS programs will benefit us in a big way.
 She is a high-energy person with great character, and we believe she'll be a great fit for our staff and players."